 Choosing forex broker can take several weeks, since there is a variety of brokers to choose from these days and there are plenty of factors to consider and compare.
 What are the features and services that a trader should pay attention to?

-While comparing brokers, it is advisable to go over the following checklist:
+While comparing and reviewing forex brokers, it is advisable to go over the following checklist:

 First thing that might pop into your mind is why location of the broker is so important anyway?
 It’s online so why should you care where the actual physical address is?